The One CoffeeOne city. One pick. Properly argued.

 The pick: Sweven Coffee

 The roastery and bar share a North Street address in Southville.
 The green-coffee programme reaches into competition-circuit lots: multiple Gesha variants alongside Sudan Rume, Typica Mejorado, Sidra, the rarities barista competitors choose when they're trying to win on flavour.
 The top Gesha lots run to three figures per 200g, which makes sense if you know what Gesha is and is absurd if you don't.
 That a Bristol cafe is paying it is the point.
 Espresso and filter both available, single-origin on both, tasting notes on the menu.
-A top-44 UK cafes listing and a Prufrock comparison from a coffee-literate visitor are the kinds of independent endorsements the other Bristol cafes can't match.

 Credentials run deep at Full Court Press; format and reach distinguish Wogan.
 What runs deepest at Sweven is the green coffee, into varietals most UK walk-in cafes never put on the bar.